 The possibilities this opens are unlimited.
-For example, you could cause a Chameleon button to add focus to a specific input field in your app, can help your users take action in the right place to discover the value you are trying to demonstrate.
+For example, you could set a Chameleon button to add focus to a specific input field in your app. 👇 This way you help users take action in the right place to discover the value you are trying to demonstrate.

 This gives you the flexibility to incorporate Chameleon into key flows of your user journey, by making API calls either from your app or any other software on your stack.